ROME Three Week NATURAL SCIENCE SUMMER PROGRAM:

 Any college or university student in good standing is eligible.
 Applicants must submit an official transcript of their undergraduate record.
 Admissions are on a rolling basis.
 The number of places is 10.
 Application deadline: April 1, 2014.

 A limited amount of financial aid/scholarship is available for Trinity College students only.
-Please contact the OIP for an application.
+Please contact the OSA for an application.
 Students are awarded scholarship based on merit and financial need.
 Applicants will be requested to demonstrate their academic performance and financial need requirements.

 A $50 processing fee is required of all non-Trinity College students with the application.
 A $1000 nonrefundable deposit is required upon acceptance of admission to the program.
 The balance of the comprehensive fee is due by May 23, 2014.

 Each participant is required to have a passport valid for six months AFTER the end date of their summer program - this is required by Italian law.
 There are NO student visas required for short term programs for citizens of the United States.
-If you hold a non-US passport please be in touch with the Office of International Programs.
+If you hold a non-US passport please be in touch with the Office of Study Away.
 Orientation materials are provided to participants prior to departure.